Inspiring, non-dystopian science-fiction/adventure.

 Dynamic, relatable characters - young kids, teens and adults of all ages.
 Positive life lessons.
 All kinds of real science and “conjectural science” throughout.
 And thanks to a partnership with the Agile Strategy Lab at Purdue University - middle schools across America will receive STEM-oriented educational curricula - including lesson plans and role playing games - based on the DZ books.

-All planned out, a big sweeping saga following Dax from age 13 to 26.
-But each book tells its own full story; readers will be satisfied at the end of each book.
+Following Dax from his early teens to his twenties.
+But each book tells its own full story; readers will be satisfied at the end of every book.

 My test readers keep telling me they really want to see movies and theme park rides.
 Of course, so would I - but it's kinda early to be thinking about all that.
 Besides, I get to live these adventures every day, inside my head - and I don't even need a Fastpass!